jamietre/IQObjectMapper/README.md

 ##### Other Methods #####

-Parse value-like data into a value type.
+**Parse value-like data into a value type. **

 Value-like data is a value type, a string that can be parsed into a value type, or an array or list.
+Some reference types are value-like, e.g. strings and arrays.

 	T ParseValue<T>(object source)
 	object ParseValue(object source, Type type)

-Methods for mapping DataReaders to useful formats.
+**Methods for mapping DataReaders to useful formats.**

 	IEnumerable<IDictionary<string, object>> ToDictionarySequence(IDataReader reader)
     IDictionary<string, object> ToDictionary(IDataRecord reader)